johanvanderkuijl/vue-udemy/README.md

 how to add stocks from state.stocks to portfolio
 1. add portfolio counter to stocks
 2. create separate portfolio storage with join table
++ big issue: access the store inside the store: just use store.fn instead of this.$store.fn